kiitoss/form-bot/README.md

 The JSON object contains 2 attributes:

-- url: url of the form to be filled in automatically
+- `url` : url of the form to be filled in automatically
-- instructions: a list of instructions to be performed
+- `instructions` : a list of instructions to be performed

 ```json
 {